Center for Teaching

 Owen faculty, please contact Academic Programs at Owen for your procedures.

 Note that just linking to an article available through the Vanderbilt Library or another website does not require additional permissions.
-It is only if you want to post a PDF or other electronic copy of an article (such as a scan of a print article not available via the Library’s electronic holdings) to your course website or OAK site that requires going through the permission process.
+It is only if you want to post a PDF or other electronic copy of an article (such as a scan of a print article not available via the Library’s electronic holdings) to your course website or Brightspace site that requires going through the permission process.

 …prepare a ClassPak (commonly used name at Vanderbilt for course packs)?